 Roger Deakins movies include Fargo, Skyfall, Sicario, No Country for Old Men, and recently he won the Academy Award in Cinematography for Blade Runner 2049 and 1917.
 But these are just the tip of the iceberg when it comes to the best Roger Deakins movies.
-We watched every Roger Deakins movie to see which films you should watch so you can see the best of the best in cinematography.
+We watched every one of them to see which films we think qualify as the best of the best in cinematography.

 16. A Serious Man (2009)